GoogleCloudPlatform/podcast/site/content/post/episode-77-basecamp-networks-with-craig-ganssle/index.md

 FRANCESC: What were you doing at Cloud Next?
 How do you use the cloud?
 You're talking about agriculture, you're talking about plants.
 What is the technological part of this?

 CRAIG: Sure.
 We built a product in 2013, an application called intelliSCOUT.
 And intelliSCOUT is an artificial intelligence platform that uses image recognition to detect pathogens in plants, on crops, in agriculture in real time.
-The entire thing lives in the Google Cloud Platform.
+The entire thing lives in the Google Cloud.
 And we love it living there.
 It has had great results.

 And being that it's in the cloud like that, it allows us to scale dramatically around the world. intelliSCOUT is being used in multiple countries around the world.
 And it's used highly in R&D environments with large corporations to do better trialing and better production for seeds and the performance of crops, I guess we could say.